Our History

 As Broadway sets grew larger and more elaborate, the Orpheum stage needed to expand in order to accommodate them.
 The ensuing renovation would be the Orpheum’s biggest yet.
 The orchestra pit was enlarged, and 13 new dressing rooms and a warm-up area were added backstage.
 Loading dock capacity was expanded.
 New technical equipment was installed, and the walls received a fresh coat of paint and gold leaf.

-The Phantom of the Opera opened the 1997-1998 Broadway series on a newly extended stage that was 50 feet deep.
+The Phantom of the Opera opened the 1997-1998 Broadway season on a newly extended stage that was 50 feet deep.
 Since then, the Orpheum has brought Disney’s The Lion King, Wicked, CATS, Les Misérables, and countless other Broadway favorites to Memphis.
 World-class musicians, comedians, and other entertainers have performed on the Orpheum stage.
-Proceeds from these performances, in addition to philanthropic support, fund extensive education and community outreach initiatives.
+Proceeds from these performances, in addition to philanthropic support, fund extensive education and community engagement programming.

 Community and educational programming had reached more students, teachers, and families than our theatre could accommodate.
 To create space for these burgeoning programs, The Crump Firm designed plans for a new education facility adjacent to the theatre.
 A capital campaign was launched.